 History of the Alabama Suicide Prevention Task Force

 Dr. David Satcher, a native of Anniston, Alabama, was appointed as the 16th United States Surgeon General (1998-2002) as well as serving as Assistant Secretary of Health (1998-2001).
 He served in both the Clinton and the George H. Bush administrations.
-Among his prodigious works, he established suicide prevention as a national imperative and promoted a “call to action” (1999) to reduce deaths and injury resulting from suicide attempts.
+Among his prodigious works, he established suicide prevention as a national imperative and promoted a “call to action” in 1999 to reduce deaths and injury resulting from suicide attempts.

 Dollie Hambrick, Director of Social Work with the Alabama Department of Public Health, attended a SPAN conference in Atlanta.
 Toolkits were secured on state plan development.

 Dr. Williamson and former Department of Mental Health Commissioner, Kathy Sawyer, agreed to co-sign a letter inviting community agency members to take part in plan development Alabama.